CWENXIANG/SCZ-scRNA-seq-analysis/README.md

 ###python and R codes of SCZ-scRNA-seq-analysis

-###All of the codes for analysis were included in our study.
+###The data and codes for analysis were included in our study.

 ###Please contact us if you have any questions.